ugo-roccamatisi/fpdm-hospital-ai/README.md

 ## What the system does

 1. **Extraction**: a local LLM (OpenHermes 2.5, Mistral 7B via llama.cpp) turns free-text medical reports into structured JSON records.
-2. **Prediction**: an XGBoost classifier (with PCA reduction), trained on 300,000 patients from the MIMIC-IV database, predicts length of stay in 7 categories with per-category probabilities.
+2. **Prediction**: an XGBoost classifier (with PCA reduction), trained on 300,000 patients from the MIMIC-IV database, predicts length of stay in 7 categories with per-category probabilities, benchmarked against a TensorFlow recurrent network at equal overall accuracy.
 3. **Triage**: rule-based and AI-assisted triage of incoming patients, plus an API and interface for hospital staff.

 ## Results